seancorfield/next-jdbc/doc/transactions.md

 It is possible to tell `next.jdbc` to create connections that do not automatically commit operations: pass `{:auto-commit false}` as part of the options map to anything that creates a connection (including `get-connection` itself).
 You can then decide when to commit or rollback by calling `.commit` or `.rollback` on the connection object itself.
 You can also create save points (`(.setSavepoint con)`, `(.setSavepoint con name)`) and rollback to them (`(.rollback con save-point)`).
 You can also change the auto-commit state of an open connection at any time (`(.setAutoCommit con on-off)`).

+This is the machinery behind "transactions": one or more operations on a `Connection` that are not automatically committed, and which can be rolled back or committed explicitly at any point.

 ## Automatic Commit & Rollback

 `next.jdbc`'s transaction handling provides a convenient baseline for either committing a group of operations if they all succeed or rolling them all back if any of them fails, by throwing an exception.
 You can either do this on an existing connection -- and `next.jdbc` will try to restore the state of the connection after the transaction completes -- or by providing a datasource and letting `with-transaction` create and manage its own connection: